 - A shadow in the visual field

-- Exercise, such as running, or lifting more than 10 pounds
+- Lifting more than 10 pounds

 You should also avoid these activities, which can cause infection from bacteria:

-- Swimming or using hot tubs; depending on the surgery, there may be a lifelong precaution in this regard
+- Swimming or using hot tubs; depending on the surgery, there may be a lifelong precaution in this regard.

-- Wearing reusable contact lenses; sometimes the surgeon will place a specific contact to hasten healing
+- Wearing reusable contact lenses; sometimes the surgeon will place a specific contact to hasten healing.

 - Wearing eye makeup or face cream

 Your eye care team will provide more detailed timelines and directions for your recovery after your procedure.